xDarksome/zspotify/README.md

 Extra command line options:
-  -p, --playlist       Downloads a saved playlist from your account -ls, --liked-songs   Downloads all the liked songs from your account
+  -p, --playlist       Downloads a saved playlist from your account -ls, --liked-songs   Downloads all the liked songs from your account -pid, --playlist-id [id] [folder_name]  Downloads a playlist from their id and saves in folder_name.
+This playlist can be created by other user, not only your playlists.

 Special hardcoded options:
   ROOT_PATH           Change this path if you don't like the default directory where ZSpotify saves the music